dataset-sh/slambda/doc-site/docs/guide.md

 For generation tasks such as writing, you may want a slightly higher temperature.
-For classification and extraction tasks where there exists a correct answer for each input, you should consider using a smaller temperature such as 0.
+For classification and extraction tasks where there exists a correct answer for each input, you should consider using a lower temperature such as 0.

 ### Behind the scene